Move Your Ass!

 "Move Your Ass!" is a song by German band Scooter, released in January 1995 as the second single from their first studio album, ...and the Beat Goes On!
 (1995).
-In October of the same year, a Move Your Ass EP was marketed in United Kingdom and Ireland.
+In October of the same year, a Move Your Ass EP was marketed in the United Kingdom and Ireland.
 This rave song was a hit in countries such as Austria, the Netherlands, Germany, Norway, Sweden and Switzerland where it reached the top ten.
-In France, the song reached #11.
+In France, the song reached number 11.

-“Move Your Ass” was the introduction to Scooter in the UK, being the first of their many releases to enter the UK top 40.

-Originally it was released on the 1st of April 1995, but it stalled at a lowly number 98 in the chart.
-The following week it was out of the UK top 100 altogether.

-“Move Your Ass” saw a UK re-release on the 21st of October 1995 where it entered the UK top 40 chart (and peaked) at number 23.
-The following week the single slipped two places to number 25, before starting a slippery decline (35), tumbling twenty places to its lowest position of number 55.
-It remained in the UK top 100 for four weeks only and dipped out of the 100 altogether the following week.
+"Move Your Ass" was the introduction to Scooter in the UK, being the first of their many releases to enter the UK top 40.
+It was first released there on 1 April 1995, but it stalled at number 98 on the chart before dropping out of the top 100 altogether.
+It saw a re-release on 21 October 1995, when it entered the UK top 40 and peaked at number 23.
+It remained in the UK top 100 for four weeks.

 Critical reception

 James Masterton for Dotmusic viewed "Move Your Ass!" as a "startlingly retrospective-sounding acid track".
 Pan-European magazine Music & Media commented, "Vrrrrrroooooommmmmmmm!!!!!
 There goes the Vespa again to deliver the follow-up to novelty hit Hyper Hyper.
 Once more the unchanged winning team performs in a fake live show setting."
-James Hamilton from Music Weeks RM Dance Update described it as a "rabble rousing phonetic exhortations shouted surging fantastically frantic 0-160 3-0bpm raver from Germany".
+James Hamilton from Music Weeks RM Dance Update described it as a "rabble rousing phonetic exhortations shouted surging fantastically frantic 0–160 3-0bpm raver from Germany".

 Music video

 A music video was produced to promote the single, directed by Eric Will.
-It was later published on YouTube in February 2009.
-The video has amassed more than 8,5 million views as of September 2021.